pat229988/my-scripts/README.md

 # my-scripts
-some of the python scripts utilized for different purposes the terminating all the user process is a killing application it can be used to take control and terminate all the process currently active by the user The Vm detect is used to make sure that the current user is using a windows system on virtual mode or official windows boot mode
+some of the python scripts utilized for different purposes.

+the terminating all the user process is a killing application it can be used to take control and terminate all the process currently active by the user.

-The ip
+The Vm detect is used to make sure that the current user is using a windows system on virtual mode or official windows boot mode.

+The find all ips is used to detech how many and wich ips are currently running on the users system